 Chances are, if you visit TopTut.com often, you have heard of affiliate marketing.
 You may be interested in it, but you have no idea where to start.
-For the beginners, I will explain how you can start an affiliate website and on the basis of this article, you can get started and build an affiliate business.
+For beginners, I will explain how you can start an affiliate website, and based on this article, and you can get started and build an affiliate business.

-I always first start with setting up the website, after which I later switch to the content part of affiliate marketing itself.
-But first of all a refresher, what is affiliate marketing, again?
+I always start setting up the website, after which I later switch to the content part of affiliate marketing itself.
+But first of all, a refresher, what is affiliate marketing, again?

-Affiliate marketing is a form of marketing where advertisers – often eshops for example – collaborate with partners (affiliates) on a performance-based basis.
+Affiliate marketing is a form of marketing where advertisers – often shops – collaborate with partners (affiliates) on a performance-based basis.
 This is a pay-per-sale model where the advertiser only pays out upon results.
 The affiliate will then receive a commission % from the sale that they have made.
-By means of affiliate marketing, advertisers can reach a larger audience, for which they only pay when there is a tangible result.
+Utilizing affiliate marketing, advertisers can reach a larger audience, for which they only pay when there is a tangible result.

 Affiliates can, in this case, be many different parties.
-It can be a fashion or travel blogger, it can be the consumer association, but also comparisons or a discount platform (such as Groupon).
+It can be a fashion or travel blogger, and it can be the consumer association and comparisons or a discount platform (such as Groupon).

 In the standard design, there are three parties involved:

 This is often the webshop, where they offer products or services.
 Aim: to generate extra traffic and sales and make promotional material available for that purpose and link a committee to the results.

-These are the publishers or publishers of websites, they support the advertisers in obtaining new customers, they inform visitors of offers and send visitors to the advertiser.
+These are the publishers or publishers of websites, and they support the advertisers in obtaining new customers, inform visitors of offers and send visitors to the advertiser.
 Does this lead to conversion?
 Then they get a certain commission for that.

 An affiliate network is a link between the advertiser and the affiliates.
-They ensure a correct measurement of the results and see where the reward is paid or not.
+They ensure correct measurement of the results and see where the reward is paid or not.

 But, where do you start with affiliate marketing?